On Polynomial Multiplication in Chebyshev Basis: Implementation and Experimentations

 \begin{remark} We only offer an average running time estimate of each algorithms since it is not realistic on nowadays processor to estimate precise running time of computation taking few milliseconds. \end{remark}

 We report in Figure \ref{fig:perf_intel} the relative performances to the Direct method implementation for polynomial sizes ranging from 2 to 8192.
 Both axis use logarithmic scale, and the ordinates axis represents the speedup against Direct method.
-All times used in this figure are given in the appendix.
-One can also find in Figure \ref{fig:partialview} of the appendix more detailed views of the Figure \ref{fig:perf_intel}.\\
+All times used in this figure are given in Table \ref{table:perf}.
+One can also find in Figure \ref{fig:partialview} more detailed views of the Figure \ref{fig:perf_intel}.

 As expected, one can see on these Figures that the Direct method reveals the most efficient for very small polynomials (i.e. polynomial degrees less than 16).
 This is explained by the low number of operations required by this method and its simplicity which makes possible several optimizations by the compiler (e.g. loop unrolling).
 When polynomial sizes are getting larger, the methods based on discrete transforms become the most efficients.
 In particular, we can see that DCT-based method is catching up with its version based on FFT, which clearly illustrates that DCT-I implementation of FFTW is using a double length FFT, as explained in Section \ref{sec:dctdft}.
-Therefore, as expected, our Algorithm {\tt PM-Chebyshev} (DFT-based) is the most efficient with polynomial sizes greater than 32.
-In particular, our {\tt PM-Chebyshev} (DFT-based) implementation is gaining $20\%$ to $30\%$ of efficiency over the DCT-based implementation.
-Of course, if a more accurate result is needed one may prefer to use the {\tt PM-Chebyshev} (DFT-based accur) version but at a price of less efficiency : only $15\%$ of gain against DCT-based implementation for polynomials of size 8096.
-Surprisingly, for polynomials of size $32$ and $64$ this method reveals to be the most efficient in practice.
-It seems that the code of the DFT in FFTW library is more efficient for these sizes than our implementation of the algebraic trick described in section \ref{sec:optimdft}.
+Therefore, as expected, our Algorithm {\tt PM-Chebyshev} (DFT-based) is the most efficient with polynomial sizes greater than 16.
+In particular, our {\tt PM-Chebyshev} (DFT-based) implementation is gaining on average $20\%$ to $30\%$ of efficiency over the DCT-based implementations.
+This result almost satisfies the theoretical estimates since the complexity gain is asymptotically of $33\%$ (taking into account only the constants of high order terms in the complexity).